Image Alt

 senior Economic Development professionals

-CEDOS meets quarterly to discuss key economic development issues and share knowledge and experience.
+CEDOS meets six times per annum to discuss key economic development issues and share knowledge and experience.
 Meetings provide our members with an opportunity to hear from, and discuss with, senior decision makers from relevant government departments and other sector experts.
 Our meetings conclude with a valuable roundtable discussion of issues/challenges facing our members across the country.

 "The role of local authority economic development is critical to national economic recovery, local growth and the success of Local Enterprise Partnerships."